Student Paper Award

 - Body of essay (all sections labeled except introduction)

 - Discussion with core recommendations and reasoned defense

 - Objections or counterarguments with responses

 - Conclusion (restates purpose, summarizes key points, optionally suggests needs for future work)

-Only complete submissions that meet eligibility requirements and essay instructions, received by September 20, 2021, will be considered.
+Only complete submissions that meet eligibility requirements and essay instructions, which are received by September 12, 2022, will be considered.